Tom Hardy

-Edward Thomas Hardy (born 15 September 1977) is an English actor.
-After studying acting at the Drama Centre London he made his film debut in Ridley Scott's Black Hawk Down in 2001.
-He had supporting roles in the films Star Trek: Nemesis (2002) and RocknRolla (2008), and went on to star in Bronson (2008), Warrior (2011), Tinker Tailor Soldier Spy (2011), Lawless (2012), This Means War (2012) and Locke (2013).
-In 2015 he starred as "Mad" Max Rockatansky in Mad Max: Fury Road and both Kray twins in Legend, and was nominated for the Academy Award for Best Supporting Actor for his role in The Revenant.
-Hardy appeared in three Christopher Nolan films: Inception (2010), The Dark Knight Rises (2012) and Dunkirk (2017).
-He has since starred as the title character in the film Venom (2018) and its two sequels (2021 and 2024).
+Edward Thomas Hardy (born 15 September 1977) is an English actor and artist.
+Known for his intense screen presence and versatility, he has established a career across independent films, blockbusters, and primetime television, often portraying complex and psychologically-driven characters.
+After training at the Drama Centre London, Hardy made his film debut in Black Hawk Down (2001).
+He gained early recognition for his roles in Star Trek: Nemesis (2002) and RocknRolla (2008), before achieving critical acclaim for Bronson (2008), Warrior (2011), Tinker Tailor Soldier Spy (2011), Lawless (2012), and Locke (2013).

+Hardy rose to international prominence in 2015, starring as "Mad" Max Rockatansky in Mad Max: Fury Road and portraying both members of the Kray twins in Legend.
+That same year, he received a nomination for the Academy Award for Best Supporting Actor for his performance as John S. Fitzgerald in The Revenant.
+He has frequently collaborated with director Christopher Nolan, appearing in Inception (2010), The Dark Knight Rises (2012), and Dunkirk (2017).

-Hardy's television roles include the HBO war miniseries Band of Brothers (2001), the BBC historical drama miniseries The Virgin Queen (2005), Bill Sikes in the BBC's mini-series Oliver Twist (2007), Heathcliff in ITV's Wuthering Heights (2009) and Alfie Solomons in the BBC crime drama series Peaky Blinders (2014–2022).
-He also created, co-produced and took the lead in the historical fiction miniseries Taboo (2017).
+Hardy has also achieved widespread recognition for his portrayal of Eddie Brock and Venom in Sony's Spider-Man Universe films: Venom (2018), Venom: Let There Be Carnage (2021), and Venom: The Last Dance (2024).
+His television work includes roles in the HBO miniseries Band of Brothers (2001), the BBC dramas The Virgin Queen (2005) and Peaky Blinders (2014–2022), as well as Heathcliff in Wuthering Heights (2009).
+He also created, co-produced, and starred in the series Taboo (2017).

-Hardy has performed on both British and American stages.
-He was nominated for a Laurence Olivier Award for his role in the production of In Arabia We'd All Be Kings (2003).
-He has also starred in productions of The Man of Mode (2007) and The Long Red Road (2010).
-Hardy is active in charity work and is an ambassador for the Prince's Trust.
-He was appointed a CBE in the 2018 Birthday Honours for services to drama.
+On stage, Hardy has performed in both the United Kingdom and the United States, earning a nomination for a Laurence Olivier Award for his role in In Arabia We'd All Be Kings (2003).
+He is also known for his charitable work and serves as an ambassador for the Prince's Trust.
+In 2018, he was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours for services to drama.

+Hardy has also shown interest in the hip-hop and rap scene.
+In a clip from 2025, Hardy described his wishes to be a "secret member" of the Wu-Tang Clan.
+He also releases music under the hip-hop alias Frankie Pulitzer, and began making music with hip-hop duo Czarface in 2016, being featured on their album Good Guys, Bad Guys.
+He released his most recent album, Czarface Meets Frankie Pulitzer with Czarface on August 28th, 2026.